SwastiBahetee26/Excel_BikeSalesDashboard/README.md

 The project begins with a CSV file containing raw sales data:

-- **sales.csv** - Contains customer information and details about the vehicles they own.
+- **Sales.csv** - Contains customer information and details about the vehicles they own.

 The data was originally provided by the YouTuber [Alex The Analyst](https://www.youtube.com/c/AlexTheAnalyst) and is available on his [GitHub repository](https://github.com/AlexTheAnalyst).